Self-Drive Vehicles for Hire

 For your own unforgettable road trip, you can select one of our popular self-drive tours or request your own custom-made itinerary by using our contact form.

 |Premium Passenger Van||Mercedes Vito or similar||Automatic/Manual|

 • Young driving fee: The minimum rental age is 23.
 Drivers aged 23 or 24 can rent vehicles in groups A or B and are subject to a young driver surcharge of £25 per day.

-• Drivers older than 75: The car rental agency will ask drivers age 75 and older to provide medical proof that they are fit to drive.
+• Drivers older than 80: The car rental agency will ask drivers age 80 and older to provide medical proof that they are fit to drive.
 Please note this should be issued no earlier than 4 weeks before your travel date.
-Drivers over the age of 80 can only rent vehicles in groups A or B and are not eligible for the CDW insurance.
-The excess will be £750.
+Drivers over the age of 80 can only rent vehicles in groups A, B, C or D. The excess will be £1000.

 • Car seats: Children under the age of 12 with a height below 135cm are required to travel in a child seat.
 These can be hired for just £1 per day.

 • Driving license: A valid national driver’s license, which has been held for at least one year, is required for all rentals.